Olubukola-Yewande/Student-Mental-Health/README.md

 6.Export Data: Download selected data for further analysis.

-<h3>The Analysis</h3>
+<h3>The Analysis</h3><br>
+On depression page, these are the following analysis:<br>

 **1. What is the total number of students?** <br>
 This is an important KPI in this analysis and in getting the total number of students, I did a count of marital status column.
 This is because the dataset did not have a unique column.
 I believe that by counting the marital status column, I will get the total number of students which I did.

-**2. The count of depression by marital status.** <br>
+**2. The count of students with depression by marital status.** <br>
 This analysis shows the counts of student experiencing depression, grouped by their marital status.
 In getting the count of depression by marital status, I did a count of depression by marital status.
-I put marital status on the X axis and depression count on the Y asxis.<br>
+I put marital status on the Y axis and depression count on the X asxis.<br>
+For the depression count,  NO rate is higher than the YES rate.
+This means that, a larger percentage of students are not experiencing depression.
+With this, I discovered that students who are not experiencing depression are the unmarried students, while for those who are experiencing depression, the unmarried students are higher than the married ones.<br> Therefore, marital is not responsible for the depression of students.

 **3. The rate of panic attack by specialists consultation.** <br>
 This report calculates the rate of panic attacks among students, categorized by the specialist consultant they consulted.
 I calculated the count of panic attacks by specialist consuktation.<br>